arun-kr-reddy/notes/computer_architecture.md

 2. small size vs large
 3. register state not visible to other threads vs shared

-**memory dependence handling:** memory addr is not known till load/store executes (addr computation needs to finish), determining dependence/independence needs to be handled after load/store partial execution
+**memory dependency handling:** memory addr is not known till load/store executes (addr computation needs to finish), determining dependency/independency needs to be handled after load/store partial execution

 **memory disambiguation (unknown address) problem:** when load/store has addr ready, there maybe older load/store with undetermined addr (don't know if older instruction will write same memory addr)

-**how to detect load-store dependence:** load dependence status is not known till all previous store addr are computed
+**how to detect load-store dependency:** load dependency status is not known till all previous store addr are computed
 1. wait until all previous stores committed
 2. check whether load address matches with previous store addr stored in store queue (SQ)